-For example, some segments always go for the cheapest product.
-But others always buy the most expensive and highest quality.
-Some customers choose brands that are the safest, the most convenient, the most entertaining or offer the best customer service.
+For example, some segments always go for the cheapest option.
+Others choose the most expensive.
+Different segments choose brands that are the safest, the most convenient, the most entertaining or offer the best customer service.

-These would all be valid segments to go after.
-You’ve got clear factors that influence the buying decision – price, quality, features, benefits.
-And you can use these factors to help you decide which segments to go after and how to go after them.
+These are all valid segments.
+There’s clear factors which influence buying decisions.
+Price, quality, features, benefits and so on.
+You use these to decide which segments to go after, and how to go after them.

-That’s what happens next when you do :-
+That’s what happens next as you do :-

-Let’s look at how segmentation research works with this process, starting with how you define the business problem you need the research to answer.
+Let’s look at how segmentation research works with this process.
+We start with defining the business problem you need the research to answer.